raspberrypilearning/hello-world/en/step_5.md

 Click on the `emoji.py` file in Trinket to see the emoji variables that you can use.
 Click back on `main.py` file to add to your code.

 You can add more emoji variables to `emoji.py`.
-You can use this [emoji list](https://unicode.org/emoji/charts/full-emoji-list.html){:target="_blank"} to find the ones you want.
+Use this [emoji list](https://unicode.org/emoji/charts/full-emoji-list.html){:target="_blank"} to find the ones you want.

 --- /task ---